A Compactness Theorem for $SO(3)$ Anti-Self-Dual Equation with Translation Symmetry: Introduction

 This paper is organized as follows.
 In Section \ref{section2} we recall basic notions and facts about the anti-self-dual equation, holomorphic curves, state the main assumption of the three-manifold, and recall a few technical results.
 In Section \ref{section3} we recall a basic compactness theorem for the rescaled ASD equation over the product of two surfaces in the adiabatic limit and prove a refinement of an interior estimate of Dostoglou--Salamon.
 In Section \ref{section4} we (re)prove an isoperimetric inequality for a closed three-manifold and the annulus lemma, and establish a boundary diameter estimate.
 In Section \ref{section5} we prove the compactness modulo energy blowup theorem for the ASD equation over the noncompact four-manifold ${\bm R} \times M$.
 In Section \ref{section6} we state the main theorem in technical terms.
 In Section \ref{section7} we finish the proof of the main theorem (Theorem \ref{thm14} and Theorem \ref{thm15}).
+In the appendix we provide a complete proof of Theorem \ref{thm33}.